 Should I give my dog a professional haircut before we leave?

-If you are going somewhere a bit warmer than where you live, it might be a good way of making sure your dog doesn’t overheat in the hot weather.
+If you are going somewhere a bit warmer than where you live, a pre-trip haircut might be a good way of making sure your dog doesn’t overheat in the hot weather.

 What other preparations do I need to make?

 Double-check that your dog is current on all vaccinations required for France (most pet parks and campgrounds require your dog to be up-to-date before entry) and of course be sure your dog is microchipped.
 You may not need to show proof of this, but it is a legal requirement in France and it will be invaluable if the worst happens and your dog runs off and gets lost in unfamiliar surroundings.

 Do I need to worry about my dog’s health if I take him/her camping with me?

 Read as much as possible about dogs and changes in temperature before you travel to France.
 Don’t forget that your dog probably spends a good part of the day asleep and gets a couple of shortish walks each day when you have free time.
 A sudden switch to very long walks in unusually warm conditions may take a few days to get used to – build up to the more ambitious hikes by going a bit farther every day, starting well in advance of the holiday.
 Keep your dog very well hydrated, especially when walking.
 Above all, be aware of the symptoms of heat stroke in dogs and what to do about it, and make sure you avoid the midday sun if you have chosen to go to the southern parts of France.